Health in South Africa

 Health in South Africa touches on various aspects of health including the infectious diseases (such as HIV/AIDS), Nutrition, Mental Health and Maternal care.

 The Human Rights Measurement Initiative finds that South Africa is fulfilling 73.4% of what it should be fulfilling for the right to health based on its level of income.
 When looking at the right to health with respect to children, South Africa achieves 89.1% of what is expected based on its current income.
 In regards to the right to health amongst the adult population, the country achieves only 63.8% of what is expected based on the nation's level of income.
 South Africa falls into the "very bad" category when evaluating the right to reproductive health because the nation is fulfilling only 67.2% of what the nation is expected to achieve based on the resources (income) it has available.

 Life expectancy

 In 2015, CIA estimated the average life expectancy in South Africa to be 62.34 years.
 The life expectancy for males is 60.83 years and for females 63.87 years.

 HIV/AIDS

-HIV and AIDS in South Africa are major health concerns, and more than 5.3 million people are thought to be living with the virus in South Africa.
 HIV (human immunodeficiency virus) is the retrovirus that causes the disease known as AIDS (Acquired Immunodeficiency Syndrome).
-South Africa has more people with HIV/AIDS than any other country.

-The South African National HIV Survey estimated that more than 15% of all South Africans over 2 years old were living with HIV in 2007.
-There is an average of almost 1,000 deaths of AIDS a day in South Africa.
+South Africa has the highest number of people living with HIV globally, with approximately 7.8 million affected as of 2025, including around 270,000 children under 14.
+Despite longstanding progress in treatment and prevention, recent cuts to United States foreign aid, specifically funding from the President’s Emergency Plan for AIDS Relief (PEPFAR), have jeopardized critical support services.
+These cuts, initiated during Donald Trump’s presidency and expanded in 2025, affected community-based initiatives that provided HIV testing, psychosocial care, nutritional support, and education.

+In 2024, PEPFAR accounted for about 22% of South Africa’s $2.56 billion HIV budget.
+The loss of this funding has led to the closure of programmes run by NGOs like Crystal Fountain and the Greater Rape Intervention Programme (GRIP), reducing access to medication delivery, food aid, and counselling; especially for women and children.
+Health Minister Aaron Motsoaledi has stated that antiretroviral (ARV) treatment will remain available through state procurement and the Global Fund.
+However, experts warn that without sustained support services, HIV-related deaths, already at 50,000 annually, may increase.
+UNAIDS and the Desmond Tutu HIV Centre caution that halts in prevention and research efforts could result in hundreds of thousands of additional deaths over the next decade.